node-js-tutorial/apue-js/README.md

 # JavaScript: Unix Programming Guide

-This is a guide for JavaScript or Node.js developer who'd like to get familiar with programing under Unix environment, and it's inspired by *Advance programming in the Unix environment*.
+This is a guide for JavaScript or Node.js developer who'd like to get familiar with programing under Unix environment, and it's inspired by *Advance programming in the Unix environment*.

 ## Audience

 The Unix-like (sometimes referred to as UN*X or *nix) operating system such as Linux is the common part of server side solution, and widely used by the companies all around the world.
 So this guide is for:

-- **Frontend** developers, who want know more about server side operating system and programming.
+- **Frontend** developers, who want know more about server side operating system and programming.
 - **Backend** developers, who may using **Node.js** or other kind of interpretive language, want to explore more *nix API with Node.js API.
-- And the developers which want to learn with **JavaScript instead of C**.
+- And the developers which want to learn with **JavaScript instead of C**.

 ## Prerequisites

-This tutorial expects basic understanding of programming language such as JavaScript and Python, etc. And there still be some  knowledge of C.
+This tutorial expects basic understanding of programming language such as JavaScript and Python, etc. And there still be some  knowledge of C.

 ## Contents